Virat’s performances keep progressing year by year. His batting stats & records stay true to his superlative batting ability.

-Virat Kohli’s any ODI Batting stats is a treat to watch for his fans and he is nearly destroying almost every batting record possible.
-His ODI runs have ascended vigorously year by year and he is already into the league of players with 10000 ODI runs mark.
+Virat Kohli’s ODI batting stats are a treat to watch, and he is nearly destroying almost every batting record possible.
+His ODI runs have ascended vigorously year by year, and he is already in the league of players with 10000 ODI runs mark.

 |YEAR||ODI RUNS||INNINGS||AVERAGE||STRIKE RATE||100/50||HIGH SCORE|

-The most electrifying fact on his Batting records is the pace at which he is getting those runs.
-If you look at his ODI Centuries list, you will understand how fast he is getting into the mark of 50 ODI Centuries!
+The most electrifying fact on his batting record is the pace at which he gets those runs.
+If you look at his ODI Centuries list, you will understand how fast he gets to his 50 ODI Centuries!

-Sachin Tendulkar, the most ODI century scorer in the International cricket took 452 innings to get his 49 ODI Centuries.
-I know it’s not practical to compare two batsmen of a different era.
-But still, the pace at which, Virat is moving ahead is unbelievable.
+Sachin Tendulkar, the most ODI century scorer in International cricket, took 452 innings to get his 49 ODI Centuries.
+I know comparing two batsmen of a different eras is not practical.
+But still, the pace at which Virat is moving ahead is unbelievable.

-You can see how his performance raised in ODI format as the years passed, thanks to his ability to stay there till the end, especially while chasing.
-His average never gone down 45 apart from the year 2015 where he ended with 623 runs at an average of 36.65.
-And his averages while chasing is there at sky’s limit.
+You can see how his performance rose in the ODI format as the years passed, thanks to his ability to stay there until the end, especially while chasing.
+He has had 12 45+ batting average years in the format.
+And his averages while chasing is there at the sky’s limit.

-No surprise as he ended as the leading ODI run scorer of 2017 & 2018.
-Virat has already been the leading run scorer for the year 2011 before, one of the important years in Indian cricket history.
+Unsurprisingly, he ended as the leading ODI run scorer of the last decade.
+Virat was the top run scorer in 2011, one of the important years in Indian cricket history.

 Virat was known to be a limited overs cricketer for a long time.
-His shot-making and his hankering to score runs, instinctively make him an ODI natural.
+His shot-making and desire to score runs instinctively make him an ODI natural.

 Now check Virat’s performance year-wise in Test Cricket…

-I was forced to add the 200 column as Virat has a bunch of it in his stats box.
-6 Double Centuries to his name in a span of 2 years.
+I was forced to add a separate column for “the 200s,” as Virat has a bunch of it in his stats box.
+6 Double Centuries to his name in 2 years.

-He has scored 25 Test centuries so far and 6 Double Centuries in Tests.
+He has scored 25 hundred+ scores, including 6 double centuries in Tests.

-Over the last 8 years, Virat Kohli has evolved from an aggressive young batsman to a leader who leads a champion team on its way to its search for excellence.
-The dance between the longer, short & shorter formats as a captain and the main batsman in the team continues as Kohli might end up as the best batsman, who has ever played the game with almost every batting records in his pocket.
+Over the last 15 years, Virat Kohli has evolved from an aggressive young batsman to a leader who leads a champion team in its search for excellence.
+The dance between the longer, short & shorter formats and the leading batsman in the group continues as Kohli might end up as the best batsman who has ever played the game with almost every batting record in his pocket.